 As you observe this lunar eclipse, pay attention to:

-• Color Variations: During totality, the Moon may display different shades of red, orange, and brown across its surface, reflecting variations in Earth’s atmosphere at different locations.
+Colour Variations: During the deepest phase of the eclipse, the portion of the Moon within the umbra may display different shades of red, orange, and brown across its surface, reflecting variations in Earth’s atmosphere at different locations.

-• Star Visibility: During totality, the darkened Moon allows stars to become more visible in its vicinity, offering a unique perspective of the night sky.
+Star Visibility: During the deepest phase, the dimmed Moon allows stars to become more visible in its vicinity.
+The eclipse takes place while the Moon is in the constellation Aquarius, offering a unique perspective on a quieter region of the sky.

 Future Lunar Eclipse